 Hi, I’m Elissa!
-I’m a mom, certified crochet instructor, and fiber artist.
+I’m a mom, certified crochet designer, instructor, and fiber artist.
 I’ve been crafting and creating since childhood.

 I first learned to crochet as a teenager but it just didn’t keep my attention.
 Almost a decade later, I fell in love with crochet while pregnant with my daughter.
 One week into bedrest I needed something to do, so I asked my husband to pick up some supplies.
 I immediately got to work on what ended up being a very lopsided blanket (made out of novelty yarn).
 Despite its faults, my little one absolutely loves it and sleeps with it every night!
 And I haven’t put a hook down since.